-In the early 1950’s the Greater Kansas City Mental Health Foundation, a nonprofit organization specializing in mental health training, research and demonstration service delivery projects, entered into a contract with the city of Kansas City, Missouri, to reorganize and operate psychiatric services for patients of the city hospital system.
-A new building was constructed, namely the Psychiatric Receiving Center.
-It began operations in April, 1954, as the first racially integrated psychiatric hospital in Kansas City.
-A comprehensive mental health system emerged with the merging with the Child Guidance Clinic, the addition of outpatient and aftercare services and establishment of a day hospital program, combined with consultation programs developed earlier with the public school district.
+In the early 1950’s, the Greater Kansas City Mental Health Foundation entered into a contract with the city of Kansas City, Missouri, to reorganize and operate psychiatric services for patients of the city hospital system.
+The Psychiatric Receiving Center was constructed and it began operations in April, 1954 as the first racially integrated psychiatric hospital in Kansas City.
+A comprehensive mental health system emerged with the merging with the Child Guidance Clinic, the addition of outpatient and aftercare services, establishment of a day hospital program, and continued consultation services with the public school district.
 In 1961, the Hospital and Community Psychiatry Institute of the American Psychiatric Association presented the Foundation with the Gold Metal Award for the Center’s efforts in creating community-oriented comprehensive services.

-The Western Missouri Mental Health Center (now CBM) was developed through a partnership between the Missouri Division of Mental Health and the Foundation.
-The Psychiatric Receiving Center became a part of the State after the State enlarged the facilities and eventually purchased the property from the city of Kansas City.
-The State assumed responsibility for clinical and community services and the Foundation continued upon its mission of psychiatric residency training (begun in 1952), training in other disciplines, research, and special projects.
+The Psychiatric Receiving Center became a part of the state after Missouri purchased the property from the city of Kansas City.
+The State assumed responsibility for clinical and community services and the Foundation continued in its mission to train mental health professionals.
 On November 1, 1989, the Missouri Department of Mental Health assumed direct sponsorship for the residency training program.
-In 2009, Western Missouri Mental Health Center became the Center for Behavioral Medicine with a renewed commitment to treatment of long-term patients.
+In 2009, Western Missouri Mental Health Center was renamed the Center for Behavioral Medicine with a renewed commitment to treatment of long-term patients.

-In July, 1993, Central Kansas City Mental Health Services (CKCMHS) was created out of its progenitor, CBM, as a freestanding, state-owned community mental health center.
-In 1997 CKCMHS was purchased by Truman Medical Center and renamed Truman Medical Center Behavioral Health Network (TBHN).
-TBHN serves as the primary training site for residents in outpatient and community psychiatry, Emergency psychiatry as well as consultation-liaison psychiatry and also provides some acute inpatient services.
+In 1993, Central Kansas City Mental Health Services (CKCMHS) was created out of its progenitor, CBM, as a freestanding, state-owned community mental health center.
+In 1997, CKCMHS was purchased by Truman Medical Center and renamed Truman Medical Center Behavioral Health Network (TBHN).
+Today, TBHN serves as the primary training site for psychiatry residents in outpatient, acute inpatient, and consultation-liaison rotations

 “Hospital Hill” is located just south of downtown Kansas City and is comprised of the major health education institutions and facilities primarily devoted to services for the public sector.
 These include: The University of Missouri-Kansas City Schools of Medicine, Dentistry, Pharmacy and Nursing; the Truman Medical Center; the Children’s Mercy Hospital; Center for Behavioral Medicine, and Truman Behavioral Health Network.